 Chaya spinach is a leafy green vegetable in the genus Cnidoscolus consisting of over 40 species, of which only chayamansa refers to chaya spinach tree.
 A member of the Euphorbiaceae family, growing spinach tree provides nutritious leaves and shoots for years and is prized as a necessary and important food through the Pacific Rim and along the Yucatan peninsula of Mexico, where is grows naturally in thickets and the open forest.
 Growing tree spinach is commonly cultivated in Mexico and Central America and frequently seen planted in home gardens.

-Chaya spinach tree is actually a big leafy shrub that reaches a height of from 6-8 feet and resembles a cassava plant or healthy hibiscus, with 6- to 8-inch cupped leaves borne on slender stems.
-Growing tree spinach shrubs bloom often with both male and female flowers that are tiny and white resulting in 1-inch seed pods.
+Chaya spinach tree is actually a big leafy shrub that reaches a height of 6 to 8 feet (around 2 m.) and resembles a cassava plant or healthy hibiscus, with 6 to 8 inch (15-20 cm.) cupped leaves borne on slender stems.
+Growing tree spinach shrubs bloom often with both male and female flowers that are tiny and white resulting in 1 inch (2.5 cm.) seed pods.
 The stem exudes white latex and the young stems have stinging hairs, particularly on wild growing tree spinach.

 Spinach Tree Care

 Growing tree spinach is cold sensitive, so it should be started at the onset of the warm season.
-Chaya spinach tree is propagated via woody stem cuttings that are 6-12 inches long in well draining soil.
+Chaya spinach tree is propagated via woody stem cuttings that are 6 to 12 inches (15-31 cm.) long in well draining soil.